Tuesday, March 30, 2010

 Fiction (FICS-004), 1979

-Back To Zero were forerunners of the British mod revival movement.
-Formed in 1978, they lasted just a short while with various line-up changes and only this sole single to remember them by.
+Back To Zero were forerunners of the British mod-revival movement.
+Formed in 1978, they lasted just a short while with various line-up changes and only have this one single to carry their legacy.
 But what a terrific pair of songs they left in their wake.

 The record was produced by Chris Parry, who also did outstanding work with the Purple Hearts, on his own Fiction Records label.
-Fiction, which is now owned by Universal, is best known for boosting the career of the Cure, and this is one of the earliest singles they released.
+Fiction, which is now owned by Universal, is best known for boosting the career of the Cure.
+Back To Zero was one of the earliest singles released on the label.